simonwuelker/Stormlicht/README.md

 ## 1.1.
 Design goals
 I strive for Correctness, Performance and Safety, in that order.

-This is also a "for fun" project, so I do try and implement as much of the functionality as possible without relying on third party crates. (currently, we only need [glazier](https://github.com/linebender/glazier) and [softbuffer](https://github.com/rust-windowing/softbuffer) for cross-platform window management, [log](https://github.com/rust-lang/log) and [env-logger](https://github.com/rust-cli/env_logger) for logging as well as [syn](https://github.com/dtolnay/syn)/[quote](https://github.com/dtolnay/quote)/[proc-macro2](https://github.com/dtolnay/proc-macro2) during compilation)
+This is also a "for fun" project, so I do try and implement as much of the functionality as possible without relying on third party crates.
+The engine implements its own font rendering, http stack and image parsing, among other things.

+Despite being a "hobby project", Stormlicht is making good progress and has already helped fix bugs in web specifications and implemented [WPT](https://github.com/web-platform-tests/wpt) tests.

 | Rendering the [Acid1](https://www.w3.org/Style/CSS/Test/CSS1/current/test5526c.htm) test            | Reference Rendering (Mozilla Firefox 122.0)                                                         |
 | --------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |